Your Dentist in Los Gatos Can Safely Remove and Replace Mercury Fillings

 Whereas a metal filling is wedged into a tooth, composite fillings bond with the remaining tooth structure.
 Thus, the tooth is made stronger because pressure from biting and chewing is evenly distributed throughout the tooth, thereby reducing the risk of cracks or leakage under the filling.
 Best of all, a tooth-colored filling blends in seamlessly with the natural color of your smile.

 Please contact our Los Gatos, CA practice today if you have any questions about removing mercury fillings.
-Dr. Gregory Sawyer, Dr. Matthew Diercks, and Dr. Liza Karamardian are ready to help.
+Dr. Matthew Diercks and Dr. Liza Karamardian are ready to help.
 We also serve the nearby areas of San Jose, Campbell, Saratoga, Cupertino, and beyond.